Crestor (rosuvastatin) Disease Interactions

 - Levy RI, Troendle AJ, Fattu JM "A quarter century of drug treatment of dyslipoproteinemia, with a focus on the new HMG-CoA reductase inhibitor fluvastatin."
 Circulation 87 (1993): i45-53

-HMG-CoA reductase inhibitors (Includes Crestor) ↔ cognitive impairment
+HMG-CoA reductase inhibitors (applies to Crestor) cognitive impairment

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: CNS Disorder
+Applicable conditions: CNS Disorder

 Cognitive impairment (e.g., memory loss, forgetfulness, amnesia, memory impairment, confusion) have been observed in patients receiving statins.
 The reports are usually not serious, and reversible upon statin discontinuation.
 Caution is recommended when using these agents in patients with cognitive impairment.